-Where do I find recommended tire inflation pressures for Suzuki Kizashi?
+Where to find recommended tire pressure for Suzuki Kizashi?

 What is recommended winter tire pressure for Suzuki Kizashi?

-Recommended tire pressure for Suzuki Kizashi is the same for any season, but you may inflate your Suzuki Kizashi tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Suzuki Kizashi tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Suzuki Kizashi tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Suzuki Kizashi tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.